 Having control and ownership over your digital branding assets becomes critical for any marketing efforts that you do both on & offline.

 Above, you’ll see a horizontal banner logo, a vertical logo, and then 3 social media icon variations.
 We also provided them with a large package of document templates, newly designed student handbook, 3 different types of business cards, newly designed certifications and diplomas, a brochure, a one page handout, and even e-mail signatures for staff members.

 All of which can be resized, used on any background, and adapted easily into anything they want to put their branding on.

-If you’re interested in having us collaborate with you on a similar project, feel free to get in touch.
+If you’re interested in having us collaborate with you or your company on a similar project, feel free to get in touch.